JeremyFJ/Shark-Detector/README.md

 ## Models and Data

 The SD is composed of a locating object-detector and two image classifiers bundled into the Shark Classifier (SC) architecture.
-The Shark Identifier (SI) is more tailored for big data mining, and so will not be used video detection.
+The Shark Identifier (SI) is more tailored for big data mining, and so will not be used for video detection.
 1) Shark Locator (SL) -- object-detection
 2) Genus-specific classifier (GSC) -- image classifier (parent node)
 3) Species-specific classifier (SSCg) -- image classifier (child node of genus)